sanjeev55/url-shortener-test/README.md

 For the given task following assumption was made:
 - URL could be of any type

+For the database:
+- i opted not to connect to any database and maintain static hashmaps instead.

 Following classes were added:
 HelperClass
 - This class was created to handle the operation related to the indexing and storage of fullURL and shortURL.